Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Proposed Method

 \subsection{Translating Help Proposals to STL Specifications}

-To translate help proposals from NL to STL, We draw from a body of recent work on the transformation of natural language tasks and specifications into temporal logic formulas using large language models \cite{chen2023nl2tl, fuggitti2023nl2ltl, mavrogiannis2024cook2ltl}.
-We enhance these natural language to temporal logic methods by defining a Backus-Naur form (BNF) grammar, a notation system for defining formal languages that can be used to constrain the output of LLMs \cite{wang2023grammar}.
+To translate help proposals from NL to STL, we draw from recent work using LLMs \cite{chen2023nl2tl, fuggitti2023nl2ltl, mavrogiannis2024cook2ltl}.
+We enhance these NL-to-TL methods by defining a Backus-Naur form (BNF) grammar, a notation system for defining formal languages that can be used to constrain the output of LLMs \cite{wang2023grammar}.
 Additionally, we finetune the LLM model using LoRA \cite{hu2022lora}.
 Specifically, defining a BNF grammar for STL involves defining unary and binary temporal and boolean operators, allowed predicates, and text representations of temporal logic relations.
-BNF constrained generation enforces the syntactic validity of generated temporal logic formulas, allowing us to directly feed LLM outputs into an STL solver\footnote{ Details on how we encode STL specifications can found in the appendix.}.
-However, constrained generation has been shown to degrade task performance in many cases, i.e. not \say{minimally invasive} \cite{beurer2024guiding}.
-As such, we carefully designed the BNF grammar\footnote{An example BNF grammar can be found in \Cref{appx:bnf_example}.} to be sufficiently relaxed as to be \say{minimally invasive}, for example including optional whitespace and parentheses, and allowing for arbitrary nesting and recursion, while maintaining the guarantee that the output can be processed using standard STL parsers.
+BNF constrained generation enforces the syntactic validity of generated temporal logic formulas, allowing us to directly feed LLM outputs into an STL solver (details on how we encode STL specifications can found in the appendix).
+However, constrained generation has been shown to degrade task performance when grammar constraints are misaligned with the model's tokenization \cite{beurer2024guiding}.
+As such, we carefully design the BNF grammar (example in App.\ref{appx:bnf_example}) to be sufficiently relaxed, for example including optional whitespace and parentheses, and allowing for arbitrary nesting and recursion, while maintaining the guarantee that the output can be processed using standard STL parsers.
 Ultimately, we generate an STL specification by reasoning over the help offer message and conflict location, conditioned on a prompt $\prompt\lbl{STL}$ and subject to the BNF grammar:

+Note, enforcing BNF grammar with constrained generation guarantees syntactically valid temporal logic formulas, but not semantic equivalence to the natural language specification.
+We evaluate the impact of this limitation in \Cref{exp: nl to tl}.